 - M/L for everyone above 5’6”

-*If you need a bigger backpack, the Osprey Farpoint 55 is a great choice.
+*I prefer the Osprey Farpoint 40 backpack, however if you need a bigger bag, the Osprey Farpoint 55 is a great choice.

 Is the Osprey Farpoint 55 carry-on compliant?

-If you absolutely MUST get a larger backpack, Osprey makes a larger version of the Farpoint 40.
+If you absolutely MUST get a larger backpack, Osprey makes a larger version of the Farpoint 40 l.
 I’ve played around with the Farpoint 55 in a store but haven’t traveled with it.

 Although the extra space might sound great – remember extra space means extra weight on your back.